Best Of

 Best for Mint users who want to actually change spending habits

-YNAB is a better budgeting tool than Mint ever was, but it requires a completely different mindset.
-If Mint's passive tracking was not enough to change your spending, YNAB's active methodology might be what you actually need.
+YNAB is a better budgeting tool than Mint ever was, but it is a very different approach.
+If Mint's passive tracking did not change your spending, YNAB's hands-on methodology may be the better fit.

 Pros